eddes/eddes.github.io/README.md

 ## Resampling data

-It is often useful to resample data in the field of building physics.
-For instance if you have measured data at 1 hour interval and require a 10 minutes interval.
+In many fields, being able to resample data is often useful.
+For instance if you have measured data at 1 hour interval and require values every 10 minutes.
 No need to worry about creating your own interpolation routine: Using exactly the same procedure as above, you can proceed as follows.

 ```python
 import numpy as np # numpy import for convenience